FarzanSoli/NLP_Screening_Interview/README.md

 This repository incldues the solutions to Questions 1,2 an 4 from the screening test by Picovoice.
+You may be able to come up with a better solution.

 In Question.1, although factorial and combinations exist as functions in Python libraries, they are written from scratch.